HarshaSatsangh

 Although the potency of Atma Vichara is not always obvious to everyone, this was the one method that Ramana Maharshi advocated often.
 Of course, Sri Ramana accepted the validity of the paths of Yoga and Tantra for spiritual growth but held that ultimately these must lead to Self-Inquiry into the origin of one’s own source and the complete surrender to the Lord who sits in our Heart as our own Self.

-There is a beautiful story of the great Sanskrit scholar and Yogi Ganapati Muni who had mastered the scriptures and the Vedas and had done much spiritual practice since childhood.
-Still, Ganapati Muni did not feel satisfied with his spiritual progress and went to Sri Ramana in great sorrow.
-He told the sage how hard he had worked in knowing the mysteries of the spiritual path through various practices of mantra yoga but still did not understand the underlying meaning of “Tapas”.
-The word Tapas in Sanskrit refers to “genuine and intense spiritual practice”.
+There is a beautiful story of the great Sanskrit scholar and Yogi, Ganapati Muni, who had mastered the scriptures and the Vedas and had done much spiritual practice since childhood.
+Still, Ganapati Muni did not feel satisfied with his spiritual progress and went to Sri Ramana in great sorrow and fell at the feet of the Sage of Arunachala.
+Ganapati Muni told the young sage about how hard he had worked in knowing the mysteries of the spiritual path through various practices of mantra yoga but still did not understand the underlying meaning of “Tapas”.
+The word “Tapas” in Sanskrit refers to “genuine, intense, and prolonged spiritual practice”.

 Sri Ramana gave Ganapati Muni a clear answer.
-The Sage of Arunachala essentially explained that to see where the mantra or any thought arises and to be merged in that source is the true Tapas.
-This practice requires turning the mind within to its own origin and source which is only God sitting in one’s own Heart.
+The Sage of Arunachala explained that to see where the mantra or any thought arises and to be merged in that source is the true Tapas.
+This practice requires turning the mind within to its own origin, and merging it in That which is the Heart, one’s very center of existence.
+The Heart is where the God resides as the Universal Being which is nothing other than one’s own Self.

 So from the method of self-inquiry, the principle virtue and the life style of Ahimsa (philosophy of nonviolence) naturally emerges.
 It does not come about as something artificial and contrived but as a natural consequence of our seeing the sacredness of life in us and seeing the same life in others.
 It all flows from the same source.
 What is that Source?
 Some call it God.
 Any name could be given depending on language being used or one’s culture and religion.
 If God is Love, God certainly would not want people to fight over the label given to Him (Her).